centreon/centreon-documentation/versioned_docs/version-23.10/administration/secure-platform.md

   openssl req -new -x509 -days 365 -key ca_demo.key -out ca_demo.crt
   ```

-  Once you have created the certificate, you will be able to use it to sign your server certificate.
+  The certificate being created will enable you to sign your server certificate.

 6. Create a certificate for the server: